 You’ll be forgiven for not 100% understanding what career opportunities are available in the field of logistics and supply chain management (scm).
-This area of business is largely misunderstood but is truly the backbone for most of the world’s industries.
+This area of business is largely misunderstood but is truly the backbone for most of most of the world’s industries.
 How a product or item is acquired, distributed, allocated and ultimately delivered is governed by Logistics and Supply Chain Management.
-With the continued growth of e-commerce around the globe, this industry is booming more than ever with a bright future for graduates with these skillsets.
+With the continued growth of e-commerce around the globe, this industry is booming more than ever with a bright future for graduates with these skill-sets.

 What is logistics in supply chain?

 Have you ever stopped to wonder exactly how a package or item you’ve bought online gets to you?
 The system that ensures this happens smoothly is called a supply chain.
 People who work in the industry that governs this process, ensuring it runs smoothly, are pursuing careers in logistics.
 This field of study can be applied to a wide range of processes and resources, including consumer goods, military supplies and even personnel.
 So, you’ll notice that when we say no other industry would be able to operate without logistics, it isn’t an over over-exaggeration.
 For more information on supply chain, the difference between logistics and supply chain, or the six steps of supply chain management, take a look at What is Supply Chain Management for a complete explanation.

 What can I do with a diploma in supply chain management?